Xinglab/lr2rmats/README.md

 1. **Q**: How many samples are needed for lr2rmats?

    **A**: There is no limit on sample amount.
 As long as one sample has matched long and short-read data, it can be provided to lr2rmats.
+If multiple samples are used as input, the generated GTF annotation will contain the novel information from all samples.

 2. **Q**: Do I need to provide read data in FASTA format?